UM-KEN1300/Group-04/README.md

 ## Modes
 - Mode "Game": when the program is launched as "Game" the user will be able to play the game as a normal golf game.

-- Mode "Simulator": when the program is launched as "Simulator" the program will take the data from the file "input2.txt" and visualize the inputs.
+- Mode "Simulator": when the program is launched as "Simulator" the program will take the data from the file input2.txt and visualize the inputs.
 This file can be found and editted in the following folder.
 ```bash
    group-04\3dcrazyputting\assets
 ```
 - Mode "Bot": the bot which is currently selected will solve the hole in one problem once the spacebar is pressed.
-You can change the currently selected bot by going to the main menu and selecting a different one from the drop down menu.
+You can change the currently selected bot by going to the main menu and selecting a different bot from the drop down menu.

 ## Solvers and bots
 In this program you can choose from the following different solvers.